Click on a question to quickly jump to it’s answer :

 Excess game will be captured live and sold to other reserves and conservancies.
 The proceeds from game sales will supplement the reserve management budget and be used to enhance reserve facilities.
 All the game on the reserve are disease free and will, therefore fetch premium prices.

-Why is this reserve such an important conservation priority?
+What is the benefit of Nature Reserve status and being such an important conservation priority?

-What is the benefit of World Heritage Site status for the reserve?
+What is the benefit of Mountainlands’ World Heritage status?

-It formalizes global recognition of the area as important for all man kind.
-Thus, besides the formal protection status held from a provincial and national perspective, the international recognition serves to elevate Mountainlands beyond local ideology and policy.
-It therefore offers a large measure of protection against possible future policy changes and political instability which may place ill considered imperatives on changing the land use.
+Mountainlands Nature Reserve was recently inscribed by UNESCO in the World Heritage list as it is a core part of the Barberton Makhonjwa Mountains World Heritage Site.
+This formalizes global recognition of the area as having attributes of Outstanding Universal Value which are important for all man kind.
+Thus, besides the formal protection status held from a provincial and national perspective, the international recognition serves to elevate Mountainlands beyond local ideology and policy and elevates it to a very sought after World Heritage status.
+It therefore offers significant additional protection against possible future policy changes and political instability which may place ill considered imperatives on changing the land use.
 In a nutshell World Heritage Status helps ensure that the area remains protected for future generations as a recognized area of global significance.

 What about security for the Reserve and the Estate?